bitrise-io/devcenter/_articles/en/reviews/fastlane.md

 ![](/img/choose-branch.png)

-During validation Bitrise will make sure it has access to the given branch, using the [SSH key](/adding-a-new-app/setting-up-ssh-keys) you set up.
+During validation Bitrise will make sure it has access to the given branch, using the [SSH key](/adding-a-new-app/setting-up-ssh-keys) you set up. hehehehehe

 If the validation is successful, Bitrise will scan your repository and give you a default workflow based on the configuration of the project.